oroinc/documentation/commerce/configuration_guide/menu/menu_frontend.rst

 **Condition** enables you to restrict visibility of a menu item using the following functions:

 * The *is_logged_in()* function stands for the *registered users*.
-If entered, only the users who have logged into the Oro front store are enabled to view the corresponding menu item.
+If entered, only the users who have logged into the Oro storefront are enabled to view the corresponding menu item.

   .. image:: /configuration_guide/img/menus/frontend_menu_10.png